List of British Columbia by-elections

 The list of British Columbia by-elections includes every by-election held in the Canadian province of British Columbia.
 By-elections occur whenever there is a vacancy in the Legislative Assembly, although an imminent general election may allow the vacancy to remain until the dissolution of parliament.
-The most recent by-election took place on January 30, 2019, in the provincial electoral district of Nanaimo.

 Causes

 A by-election occurs whenever there is a vacancy in the Legislative Assembly.
 Vacancies can occur for the following reasons: